simran135/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an incoming PhD student in the [CS department](https://www.cs.princeton.edu/) at Princeton University.
+I am a first year PhD student in the [CS department](https://www.cs.princeton.edu/) at Princeton University.
 I am broadly interested in the foundations and applications of machine learning.

 I recently completed my BS in [Artificial Intelligence](https://www.cs.cmu.edu/bs-in-artificial-intelligence/) at [Carnegie Mellon University's School of Computer Science](https://www.cs.cmu.edu/), where I was fortunate to be advised by Professor [Zachary Lipton](https://www.zacharylipton.com/) in the [ACMI Lab](https://acmilab.org/people/simran-kaur/).